 On Saturday, August 2, Helping Hands of St. Louis held its 11th Annual Golf Outing Fundraiser.
 The day was filled with laughter and comradery as 18 teams of four played on the beautiful greens at Bedford Hills Golf Club in Temperance,...
 Read more

 It’s an exciting day for the Diocese of Toledo.
 Today, it was announced that Pope Francis appointed Most Reverend Daniel E. Thomas as the eighth Bishop of Toledo.
 “What a blessing to now call you my family of faith and to call Ohio my...
 Read more

 Clip, Snip and Save.
 This summer, Helping Hands held it first Coupon Challenge.
 The Coupon Challenge was an answer to a growing problem for many families in the East Toledo community.
-A lot of Helping Hands clients live on a fixed and/or limited...
+Many Helping Hands clients live on fixed and/or limited...
 Read more

 When Marie lost her job in March, she quickly fell behind in her rent and was evicted from her residence.
 She began looking for resources to help settle her past due rent and other needs.